AQ-MedAI/PRGB/README.md

 #### Method 2: Using Shell Script

-If you need to modify other parameters, using shell is recommended
+If you need to modify other parameters, using the shell is recommended.

 ```bash
 # Run with default parameters (requires model path)